the2nd/ykluks/README.md

 -------

 Please note that the current version is tested with a LVM-on-LUKS setup only.
-The default Qubes OS installation is a LVM-on-LUKS setup which will not work yet.
-Patches for LVM-on-LUKS are welcome as well as experienced testers because a dont have a LVM-on-LUKS installation to test with.
+The default Qubes OS installation is a LUKS-on-LVM setup which will not work yet.
+Patches for LUKS-on-LVM are welcome as well as experienced testers because a dont have a LUKS-on-LVM installation to test with.

 Initialize Yubikey